 2 sticks (4oz each) unsalted butter– soften

-- Cream butter and sugar until smooth.
-Combine flour, cocoa powder, tapioca starch and salt in a bowl.
+- Combine flour, potato starch and milk powder together in a bowl.

 - Put butter in a separate bowl.
 The butter must be very soft but not melted; microwave for a few seconds if needed.
 Add powder sugar and mix well.
 Add in sesame seeds to mix well again.